|January 13, 2018||1st||2nd||Final|

 Location: Edwardsville, Ill.

-EDWARDSVILLE, Ill. --- In another one-possession game, the Tennessee State men’s basketball team fell at SIU by an 82-79 final score in Ohio Valley Conference action on Saturday night at the Vadalabene Center.
+EDWARDSVILLE, Ill. --- In another one-possession game, the Tennessee State men’s basketball team fell at SIUE by an 82-79 final score in Ohio Valley Conference action on Saturday night at the Vadalabene Center.

 TSU (7-10, 2-4 OVC) forced a season-high 24 turnovers but could not overcome the hot shooting of the Cougars (7-10, 3-3 OVC), who shot 59.6 percent (28-of-47) on the night.